sheeran/octoblog/source/_posts/2012-08-30-how-to-export-from-movable-type-to-octopress.markdown

 	categories: ['Current Events', Software]

-Some grep-foo with [BBEdit][bbedit] can easily take of these issues.
+Some grep-foo with [BBEdit][bbedit] can easily take care of these issues.
 Of course, I say that like I knew what I was doing.
 Not quite.

 I still went through each file and double-check image paths, links or any posts that were written in HTML as opposed to markdown.
 MT's basic markdown parser doesn't understand more advanced syntax (such as [Multi-Markdown][mmd]) that provides footnotes.
 When I wrote a post with footnotes--usually with [nvALT][nvalt] and previewed with [Marked][marked]--I changed Marked to display the generated HTML and then pasted *that* into [MarsEdit][mars].